Fasteners

 screwguns

-A tool similar to a drill with multiple cutting edges used to drive fasteners into workpieces.
+A tool with multiple cutting edges used to drive fasteners into workpieces.
 Screwguns are common tools for assembly.

 screws

-A cylindrical threaded fastener that either fits into a threaded hole or forms threads in a material.
+A cylindrical threaded fastener that either fits into a treaded hole or forms threads in a material.
 Screws may have blunt or pointed ends.

 sensors